IITH/aims-gpa-calculator/README.md

 This script adds a `Show GPA` button on the webpage containing the list of courses and their grades.

+The `Show GPA` button also displays the number of credits of various categories you have done so far - e.g. LA/CA, Basic Sciences, Deptt Core, etc.

 ## How to use

 There are two ways to use this script.